ashanbrown/chartkick-remote/README.md

 ## Usage

 This is an add-on to ankane's Chartkick to allow the user to specify chart data in a block and have it automatically sourced remotely to avoid making too many queries in the original page render.
+Check out the demo at  http://chartkick-remote-demo.heroku.com.

 For more on the fabulous Chartkick library, see http://ankane.github.io/chartkick/.